eigerco/polka-storage/docs/src/pallets/market.md

 - `ProposalsNotPublishedByStorageProvider` - Is returned when calling `publish_storage_deals` and the deals in a list are not published by the same storage provider.
 - `AllProposalsInvalid` - `publish_storage_deals` call was supplied with a list of `deals` which are all invalid.
 - `DuplicateDeal` - There is more than one deal with this ID in the Sector.
-- `DealNotFound` - Tried to activate a deal which is not in the system.
+- `DealNotFound` - Tried to activate a deal which was not published (there is no deal such deal id).
 - `DealActivationError` - Tried to activate a deal, but data is malformed.
   - Invalid specified provider.
   - The deal already expired.